dscho/xkcd/content/comics/2012-7-9-united-shapes.md

   That eggplant is in something of a flaccid state.
 img: https://imgs.xkcd.com/comics/united_shapes.png
 ---
-{{incomplete transcript|I love that the table is now gone, but this transcript isn't really detailed enough for our standards.
-Weirdly enough, the second column of the table above is more descriptive.
-(It'd be much better if someone screenshotted the states and put them in the table, instead of describing them.)}}
+{{incomplete transcript|This transcript isn't detailed enough for our standards.
+Weirdly enough, the third column of the table above is more descriptive, so you could start by transferring the descriptions from the table over to this section.}}

 The **United Shapes**